-To celebrate this month I am showing the 2010 Richard Pengelley interview.
+To celebrate this new year I am republishing the 2010 Richard Pengelley interview.

-Richard is from Perth, an Australian Waterpolo Captain, an Olympian Vice-Captain, then an Anglican Priest, followed by an appointment as Chaplain to the University of Western Australia and then a lecturer.
+Richard is from Perth, an Australian Waterpolo Captain, an Olympian, then an Anglican Priest, followed by an appointment as Chaplain to the University of Western Australia and then a lecturer.
 A fabulous story.

 He wrote the famous paper published many times including my book 'No Orchestra, No Trumpet' '10 Questions for a Christian Athlete'.

 Dr Mark Tronson is a Baptist minister (retired) who served as the Australian cricket team chaplain for 17 years (2000 ret) and established Life After Cricket in 2001.
 He was recognised by the Olympic Ministry Medal in 2009 presented by Carl Lewis Olympian of the Century.
 He mentors young writers and has written 24 books, and enjoys writing.
 He is married to Delma, with four adult children and grand-children.
 Dr Tronson writes a daily article for Christian Today Australia (since 2008) and in November 2016 established Christian Today New Zealand.

 Mark Tronson's archive of articles can be viewed at

 Dr Mark Tronson - a 4 min video

 Baptist Minister 45 years

 - 1984 - Australian cricket team chaplain 17 years (Ret)